Pentagon says China balloon has ‘changed course’ as it moves east over US airspace

 The aircraft, which was spotted at high-altitude over the western US near sensitive military sites on Wednesday and has been tracked by the US military since then, has the ability to maneuver and is currently heading east, Pentagon press secretary Air Force Brig.
 Gen. Pat Ryder said during a briefing.

 “While we won’t get into specifics in regards to the exact location, I can tell you that the balloon continues to move eastward and is currently over the center of the continental United States,” he said.

-“We currently assess that the balloon does not present a military or physical threat to people on the ground at this time, and will continue to monitor and review options,” Brig.
-Gen. Ryder added.
+“We currently assess that the balloon does not present a military or physical threat to people on the ground at this time, and will continue to monitor and review options.”

+The discovery of the balloon over Montana on Wednesday prompted the US military to scramble jets and led to the cancellation of a high-profile visit to China by US secretary of state Antony Blinken.

+China’s foreign ministry said in a statement on Friday that the aircraft was a “civilian airship” that had blown off course due to wind.

 Join our commenting forum